 - Threat detection using patented artificial intelligence, machine learning and automation via the X-Force Protection Platform, providing continuous monitoring and detection

-- Threat response using IBM Resilient, IBM IRIS Vision Retainer and response expertise for speed and repeatable response to threats
+- Threat response using IBM Security SOAR, IBM IRIS Vision Retainer and response expertise for speed and repeatable response to threats

 - Threat recovery using IBM X-Force IRIS, analytics and business continuity plans to help organizations return to normal operations

 We leverage technology that discovers potential threats in your environment — managed and unmanaged devices, both on and off your network as well as in your airspace.
 IBM’s X-Force Threat Management integrates the capabilities of offensive security services, managed security services, artificial intelligence, incident response and continuous improvement.
 IBM X-Force Threat Management offers integrated threat and incident life cycle management.